pauloacs/Computational-Rheology/README.md

 solver:
 ## 4 - Eigen Vectores extracted from deformation rate tensor
-Here an eigen decomposition is employed and the following approaches were followed:
+Here an eigen decomposition method is employed and the following approaches were followed:

    i) Numerically solving the transport equation for the eigen values